 4. Conspiratorial and exclusionary thinking about groups and forces aligned against the movement is part and parcel to all fascistic movements, and plays a central role in the rallying cries of its leaders, whether the bogeyman is international Jewry, a particular ethnic group, the bourgeoisie, large corporate interests, liberal elites, Bolsheviks, or the media.
 [On Mexican immigrants: "They're bringing drugs,' crime and are 'rapists'."]["I’ve been treated very unfairly by this judge.
 Now, this judge is of Mexican heritage.
 I'm building a wall, OK?
 I'm building a wall.]
 [I watched when the World Trade Center came tumbling down.
 And I watched in Jersey City, New Jersey, where thousands and thousands of people (ed: that is, Arabs) were cheering as that building was coming down.
 Thousands of people were cheering."] ["Donald J. Trump is calling for a total and complete shutdown of Muslims entering the United States until our country's representatives can figure out what is going on.
 According to Pew Research, among others, there is great hatred towards Americans by large segments of the Muslim population."] ["On The Wall Street Journal: 'They better be careful or I will unleash big time on them."]["We won with poorly educated.
 I love the poorly educated."]

 5. When out of power, fascistic movements always declaim against the legitimacy of those in power as usurpers who, through their machinations, rig outcomes and are not the true representatives of the people or the nation.
 Trump declared before the election that a potential loss could only result from voter fraud and media rigging.
 We now know the fraud was committed by his allies, the Russians, and we should not be surprised to discover Trump and his associates were complicit in their machinations.
-Hints at violence if outcomes are not just (meaning a loss) are not uncommon, and he suggested as much. ["I think you'd have riots.
+Hints at violence, if outcomes are not as expected (meaning a defeat), are not uncommon, and he suggested as much. ["I think you'd have riots.
 I think you'd have riots.
 I'm representing many, many millions of people.
 In many cases first-time voters ...
 If you disenfranchise those people?
 And you say, well, I'm sorry, you're 100 votes short, even though the next one is 500 votes short?
 I think you'd have problems like you've never seen before.
 I wouldn't lead it, but I think bad things will happen".]["Polls close, but can you believe I lost large numbers of women voters based on made up events THAT NEVER HAPPENED.
-Media rigging election!"] ["Election is being rigged by the media, in a coordinated effort with the Clinton campaign, by putting stories that never happened into news!"]
+Media rigging election!"] ["Election is being rigged by the media, in a coordinated effort with the Clinton campaign, by putting stories that never happened into the news!"]

 6, Every successful fascistic movement has been led by a charismatic and often bombastic demagogue who is seen as and who claims to be the embodiment of the nation, the vessel of the national will, and as the exceptional person--one without whom the nation cannot prosper or survive.
 The state and its leaders effectively become one, ["I will be the greatest jobs president that God ever created."]
 [After delineating the ills of the nation: "I am your voice.
 I alone can fix it."]

 7. Fascistic movements view violence as a just means of achieving its ends, whether outside of or through the state, and law and order are common code words.
 Calls for violence or hints of violent recourse against opponents are common.
-There is often an exaggerated, hyper-masculinity on parade, with glorification of toughness and strength and power.
+There is often an exaggerated, hyper-masculinity on parade, with the glorification of toughness and strength and power.
 There is a display of an authoritarian bearing, and the leader’s followers are admirers of it. ["When somebody challenges you, fight back.
 Be brutal, be tough."] ["When Iran, when they circle our beautiful destroyers with their little boats, and they make gestures at our people that they shouldn’t be allowed to make, they will be shot out of the water."] ["If she gets to pick her judges – nothing you can do, folks.
 Although, the Second Amendment people.
 Maybe there is.
 I don’t know."] ["Why can’t we use nuclear weapons."] ["You know what I wanted to.
 I wanted to hit a couple of those speakers so hard.
 I would have hit them.
 No, no. I was going to hit them, I was all set and then I got a call from a highly respected governor."]

-8. Despite the popular appeals to "law and order," a trope of authoritarianism more generally, the fascistic conception of law lies outside of any legislative or judicial proceedings or the kinds of protections or due process enshrined by a constitutional authority.
-Often the law is construed as that which us willed by the individual or individuals in power. ['It is a disgrace.
+8. Despite the popular appeals to "law and order," a trope of authoritarianism more generally, the fascistic conception of law lies outside of any legislative or judicial proceedings or the kinds of protections or due process enshrined by constitutional authority.
+Often the law is construed as that which is willed by the individual or individuals in power. ['It is a disgrace.
 It is a rigged system.
 I had a rigged system, except we won by so much.
 This court system, the judges in this court system, federal court.
 They ought to look into Judge Curiel because what Judge Curiel is doing is a total disgrace.
 Ok?
 But we will come back in November.'] ["The problem is we have the Geneva Conventions, all sorts of rules and regulations, so the soldiers are afraid to fight."]
 [On telling generals to violate the Geneva Conventions, US Constitution, and the Uniform Military Code of Justice: "They won’t refuse.
 They’re not gonna refuse me.
 Believe me.
 I’m a leader; I’ve always been a leader.
 I’ve never had any problem leading people.
 If I say do it, they’re going to do it."]

 9, A common attribute of fascistic movements is the creation of alternate realities, often with an adamant and repetitive disregard for the truth, even in the face of abundant veridical evidence to the contrary, especially when it serves the ends of the partisans or when said evidence conflicts with doctrine. ['An ‘extremely credible source’ has called my office and told me that Barack Obama’s birth certificate is a fraud.'] [(On unemployment: 'I've seen numbers of 24 percent — I actually saw a number of 42 percent unemployment.
 Forty-two percent.
 5.3 percent unemployment -- that is the biggest joke there is in this country. … The unemployment rate is probably 20 percent, but I will tell you, you have some great economists that will tell you it's a 30, 32.
 And the highest I've heard so far is 42 percent.']